KrishnakumarModi/transcripting_Script/README.md

-# Transcription Script Using Whisper
+# Transcription project Using Whisper

 This project leverages OpenAI's Whisper model to automatically transcribe audio into text.
 Whisper is a state-of-the-art speech-to-text model capable of transcribing multiple languages with high accuracy.